7 Types of Landing Pages that Convert Website Visitors into Customers

 - Countdown timer: Having a countdown timer is a visual way to show a sense of urgency.
 This is a great way to show that if your website visitors don’t act within the next X minutes, they’ll miss out on a great limited-time deal.

-If your website visitors are converting into email subscribers but not converting into customers, strategically implementing a tripwire offer landing page could be the answer.
+If your website visitors are converting into email subscribers, that’s great.
+However, if your email subscribers are not converting into customers, strategically implementing a tripwire offer landing page could be the answer.

 6. Webinar Registration Landing Page